FakeMetalFan/blackjack/README.md

 ## Goals

-The main goal of this repository is to refactor the older version of this project with up to date Javascript features
+The main goal of this repository is to refactor the older version of this project with an up to date Javascript features

 ## Features